A walk from Farringdon to Clerkenwell

 STARTING THE WALK

-Please note – there are two stations entrances at Farringdon, facing each other across Cowcross Street, and there will soon be a third, on Farringdon Road.
-Assuming you emerge from the original station building, or are at least standing with your back to it, then turn left along Cowcross Street.
+Please note – there are two stations entrances at Farringdon, facing each other across Cowcross Street, as well as a new entrance at the north end of the original station, on Turnmill Street.
+(There’s also a pair of Elizabeth line entrances nearly 500 yards away on Long Lane, which I’ll point out a little later in the walk.)
+Assuming you emerge from the old station building, or are at least standing with your back to it, then turn left along Cowcross Street.

 As you do so, look back up at the façade of the underground station where engraved into the stone work above the entrance it says, ‘Farringdon and High Holborn Station’ and adds ‘Metropolitan Railway’.
 This was once the terminus of the first underground line in London – and indeed the world – and it opened in 1863.
 The other end of the line was Paddington, and the stations it called at then are those the Circle and Hammersmith & City Line pass through today.